Draft & Verify: Lossless Large Language Model Acceleration via Self-Speculative Decoding: Evaluation

-In \Cref{fig:threshold}, we record the changing trend of the threshold in our decoding method under different models and data during about 5,000 drafting and verification processes.
-We can observe that our strategy can adaptively adjust the threshold to an appropriate range to achieve effective acceleration; In addition, differences in models and data sets bring drastically different ranges of variation, which further highlights the limitations of static threshold settings and the need for adaptive updates.
+\Cref{fig:threshold} captures the evolution of the draft-exiting threshold across different models and datasets over approximately 5,000 drafting and verification iterations.
+We can observe that our strategy adeptly adjusts the threshold, facilitating effective acceleration.
+However, the substantial variability across different models and datasets confirms the limitation of static threshold settings and the necessity for adaptive updates.